harshitjain17/JobAssist-AI/azure-functions/jobassistai-http-trigger-openai/README.md

 ## Usage

-1. **HTTP Trigger**: Send a HTTP trigger with system role and user prompt.
+1. HTTP Trigger: Send an HTTP request with a `system_role` and `user_prompt` (and optional data_sources for the second endpoint).
 2. **Processing**:
-   - The function extracts system role and user prompt from the request.
+   - The function extracts `system_role` and `user_prompt` from the request.
-   - References `system_prompt_mapping.json` to retrieve the appropriate system prompt based on the provided system role.
+   - The system prompt is retrieved from `system_prompt_mapping.json` based on the `system_role`.
-   - Calls Azure OpenAI to generate a structured response based on the combined system and user prompts.
+   - The Azure OpenAI API is called to generate a structured response.
+   - If the second endpoint is used, additional data sources (like Azure Search) are queried, and citations are included in the response.
-3. **Output**: Generated response is returned to the caller in JSON format.
+3. **Output**: The generated response, along with citations if applicable, is returned in JSON format.

 ## Dependencies